From Real Madrid hard man to poker star?! The odd career of Thomas Gravesen

 He impressed as an all-action midfielder in the Premier League for David Moyes' Everton – the club with whom he is perhaps still most associated, and from which he still maintains a hint of Merseyside twang.

-As a result, he was signed to Santiago Bernabeu in January 2005, to play in the Galacticos side of Zinedine Zidane, David Beckham and Raul, and as the replacement for Claude Makelele.
+As a result, he was signed at the Santiago Bernabeu in January 2005, to play in the Galacticos side of Zinedine Zidane, David Beckham and Raul, and as the replacement for Claude Makelele.

 Gravesen was notably unimpressed by the illustrious company into which he was placed, telling the Daily Record in September 2006: "It's fantastic to play for them when they are in the mood, but the team fell apart at times because only a few were doing any running.